Ewa Ciepielewska

 Ewa Ciepielewska (born 1 October 1960) is a Polish painter, performance artist and an activist.

 Early life and education

 Ewa Ciepielewska was born on 1 October 1960, in Wałbrzych, Poland.
 In 1984 she completed her studies in painting at the Higher School of Fine Arts in Wrocław, at the studio of prof. Konrad Jarodzki.

 Career

-In 1982, together with Bożena Grzyb-Jarodzka and Paweł Jarodzki, Ciepielewska co-founded the artistic group LUXUS – one of the key artistic groups of the 1980s in Poland.
+In 1982, together with Bożena Grzyb-Jarodzka and Paweł Jarodzki, Ewa Ciepielewska co-founded the artistic group LUXUS in Wrocław.
 Over the years, she participated in dozens of exhibitions of the group and co-created the LUXUS Magazine and other publications of the group.
 Together with Magdalena Mosiewicz, she co-organized the Lotny Festiwal poza Murami festival.
 In the second half of the 1990s, she established the Volans association, whose aim is to support young art.